 result is not discarded.

-# omitting reader_las() for the example
+# omitting reader() for the example

 del = triangulate(filter = keep_ground())